-The University’s regular ranking in the top 50 universities worldwide reflects our outstanding reputation (QS World University Rankings 2019).
-We offer an exceptional range of disciplines – more than 400 areas of study.
-Our community includes more than 70,000 students, 7500 staff and 350,000 alumni in more than 170 countries.
+We offer an exceptional range of disciplines – more than 400 areas of study – and our community includes more than 70,000 students, 8000 permanent and fixed-term staff and 350,000 alumni in more than 170 countries.

-Our reimagined undergraduate curriculum – the Sydney Undergraduate Experience – provides opportunities for students to choose the way they want to learn, gain hands-on experience, develop workplace-ready skills and shape their education to their interests.
-We prepare students for whatever challenges lie in the future – jobs that don’t exist yet – so they can make a positive impact on the wider world.
-Our students also benefit from a global network of more than 270 exchange opportunities in 30 countries.
+Our flexible undergraduate curriculum allows our students to choose the way they want to learn, gain hands-on experience, develop workplace-ready skills and learn across multiple disciplines.
+Our postgraduate courses enable students to advance their careers, pursue a passion and gain a higher qualification.
+Our students also benefit from a global network of more than 250 exchange opportunities in 40 countries.

 Unique campus life

-Our students enjoy access to more than 200 clubs and societies, sporting and performance facilities, museums, galleries and learning and studying spaces, and one of the world’s most beautiful campuses.
+The University offers our students more than 200 clubs and societies, sporting and performance facilities, museums, galleries and learning and studying spaces, and the chance to learn on one of the world’s most beautiful campuses.